How to integrate Chatwork MCP with OpenClaw

 Get My Chatwork StatusThis tool retrieves the current status of the authenticated user, including unread message counts and task status.

-Get Room MembersThis tool retrieves a list of all members in a specified chatwork room using the endpoint get /rooms/{room id}/members.
+Get Room MembersRetrieves a complete list of all members in a specified Chatwork room using the API endpoint GET /rooms/{room_id}/members.

-Get Chatwork RoomsThis tool retrieves a list of all chat rooms associated with the authenticated chatwork account.
+Get Chatwork RoomsTool to retrieve a list of all chat rooms the authenticated user belongs to.

 Conclusion